-It’s Not Too Late to Stem the Flood of Joblessness
+The Economy Is Ruined.
+It Didn’t Have to Be This Way.

 In short, the U.S. is accelerating toward an economic and human disaster unlike anything recorded in American history.

-In the Great Recession of 2007-2009, the economy suffered a net loss of approximately 9 million jobs.
-The Pandemic Recession has seen nearly 10 million unemployment claims in just two weeks.
+During the Great Recession of 2007–2009, the economy suffered a net loss of approximately 9 million jobs.
+The pandemic recession has seen nearly 10 million unemployment claims in just two weeks.
 Some states are convulsing at a rate of one Great Recession every few days.
-After the financial crash, Hawaii's unemployment rate peaked at 7.3 percent.
-In the last week, exactly 7.3 percent of Hawaiian workers filed for unemployment benefits
+After the financial crash, Hawaii’s unemployment rate peaked at 7.3 percent.
+In the past week, exactly 7.3 percent of Hawaiian workers filed for unemployment benefits

 As mind-numbingly awful as these official figures are, they likely understate the severity of the joblessness crisis.
 Some unemployed people don’t know to file for jobless benefits, and others wait several weeks before collecting insurance.
 There are widespread reports that people have been stymied by crashing websites and hour-long waits on the phone with state offices, which have been slammed by the historic surge in claims.
-Our economic data, like our public-health data, is shrouded in uncertainty: In many cases, we simply don’t know whether our more dire statistics are measuring reality or if we have simply maxed out our capacity to measure, in the first place.
+Our economic data, like our public-health data, are shrouded in uncertainty: In many cases, we simply don’t know whether our more dire statistics are measuring reality or we have simply maxed out our capacity to measure in the first place.

 Read: Everyone thinks they’re right about masks